Atlas6174/loopstudios-landing-page-main/README.md

 }
 ```

 Being "frstSection" the HTML collection.
-The ".length" method define the finall from
+The ".length" method define the endpoint
-the loop.
+for loop.
 That's all.

 ### Continued development